critocrito/ncube/doc/http-api/ncube/update.md

 # Updates Ncube Settings

 Update one or more settings.
+This endpoint responds only to local requests.

 **URL** : `/`